a

 Questions that these requirements raise:

-Does the Immigration Office want to see “certificate of coverage” of both, remote employees and self-employed nomads?
-Does the “foreign company” term apply only for remote employees, or also to self-employed nomads?
+1. Does the Immigration Office want to see “certificate of coverage” of both, remote employees and self-employed nomads?

 It obviously slows down the application process, and would limit the number of digital nomads with the possibility of relocating.